Annual Lecture 20 March 2026

 KCLEA inaugurated the concept of an Annual Lecture on Engineering topics after the Faculty of Engineering was closed in 2013.

-Various branches of Engineering were reinstated later, so today KCL has Courses and Research in General Engineering and Electrical & Electronic Engineering at the Strand Campus, and in Biomedical Engineering and Imaging Science on St Thomas and Guys
+So today KCL has Courses and Research in General Engineering and Electrical & Electronic Engineering at the Strand Campus,

 Details of previous KCLEA Annual Lectures can be found here